lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 If you require multiple keys of the same key type they MUST be defined as follows:

 - The keytype name MUST have a `[]` add and then hashed
-- The key hash MUST contain the number of all elements, and is required to be updated when a new key element is added.
+- The key hash MUST contain the index of all elements, and is required to be updated when a new key element is added.

 For all other elements:

 - The first 16 bytes are the first 16 bytes of the key hash
-- The second 16 bytes is a `uint128` of the number of the element
+- The second 16 bytes is a `uint128` of the index of the element
-- Elements start at number `0`
+- Elements start at index `0`

 This would looks as follows for `LSP3IssuedAssets[]`: